 Orthotic products like heel grips, foot pads, innersoles, and even plantar fasciitis socks take hundreds (or thousands) of hours of research and work through repeated stages of CAD drawing, trial-and-error experimentation, prototyping, and testing.

-And while we don't claim that Skinnys are orthopedic in nature, we followed in the same footsteps.
+And while we don't claim that Skinnys are quote-unquote "orthopedic", we followed in the same footsteps.